Herodotus in the Anthropocene

 Literature of Diminished Democracy

-While the Herodotus project has continued to percolate, I have given a good deal of energy to another project on political theory and literature.
+While focusing on ancient political theory and how it can speak to contemporary themes, I have also given a good deal of energy to another project on political theory and literature.
 Building on my article “Socrates in a Different Key: James Baldwin as Black American Socrates" (available in the Bryn Mawr College Repository) I have continued to pursue research into contemporary American literature and its relationship to democracy.
-In three essays substantially revised and drafted since coming to Bryn Mawr, I explore how literature not only figures democratic deficits of various kinds – legitimation crises, absences and silences in ethical life, pathologies inherent to the experience of freedom, and so forth – but also how literature responds to these deficits, how it intervenes in the very problems it diagnoses.
+In these essays, I explore how literature not only figures democratic deficits of various kinds – legitimation crises, absences and silences in ethical life, pathologies inherent to the experience of freedom, and so forth – but also how literature responds to these deficits, how it intervenes in the very problems it diagnoses.
 On my reading, writers like Don DeLillo and Joan Didion not only share an epoch of recent history; they also share a reflexivity about the work of literature (and writing more generally) in this epoch.
 I see this commonality in their attention to form, compression, and the language codes and keywords of their times; these aspects of their writing suggest modes of political work entailed by their literary practice.

 I have drafted and published essays on Don DeLillo, Joan Didion, and Claudia Rankine as part of this project: “The Polis Artist: Don DeLillo’s Cosmopolis and the Politics of Literature” in Theory & Event.
 "Claudia Rankine's Citizen and the Poetics of American Citizenship" in Law, Culture, & the Humanities.
 "Joan Didion and the American Dream" in Raritan Quarterly in Spring 2018.